EE Points Scam: How It Works, Warning Signs, and How to Protect Yourself

 Go directly to ee.co.uk — not through any link in the fraudulent message — and change your account password immediately.
 If you cannot access your account because the EE Points scam operator has already changed your password, call EE on 150 immediately and report the account compromise.
 Ask EE to freeze your account and investigate any recent changes or orders placed on your account.

 If you entered card details on the EE Points scam phishing site, call your bank or card provider immediately and report that your card details have been compromised.
 Request a card cancellation and replacement, and ask your bank to review recent transactions for any unauthorised activity.
 If unauthorised charges have already occurred, initiate a dispute immediately.
-Under the UK’s Contingent Reimbursement Model, banks are expected to reimburse victims of authorised push payment fraud in many circumstances — discuss your eligibility with your bank.
+Under the UK’s 2024 Payment Systems Regulator mandatory reimbursement rules, banks are required to reimburse most victims of authorised push payment fraud — discuss your eligibility with your bank.

 If you shared personal identity information including your full name, date of birth, and address through the EE Points scam phishing site, monitor your credit report for signs of identity fraud.
 Services like Experian, Equifax, and TransUnion offer credit monitoring that will alert you if a new credit application is made in your name.
 You can also place a Notice of Correction on your credit file to flag that you may have been a victim of identity fraud.